The Boy: Is the Movie Inspired by Real Life?

 ‘The Boy’ initially comes off as a rip-off of every other doll horror movie you’ve ever seen, and as a viewer, you just jump to the conclusion that you know everything that is going to happen in the movie.
 However, much later, the film makes some shocking revelations that entirely change you perception of what you thought it would be.
-It’s certainly not amongst the best horror movies ever made, but it is good enough to keep you entertained.
-With that said, if you’re starting to wonder whether it’s based on a true story or not, read on further.
+It’s certainly not among the best horror movies ever made, but it is good enough to keep you entertained.
+With that said, if you’re starting to wonder whether it’s based on a true story, read on further.

-As you might have already figured out by now, ‘The Boy’ is not based on a true story and if you think about it, its story is a bit too far fetched to be true.
-However, compared to most other similar doll horror films, ‘The Boy’ still seems to have some realism to it.
-Unlike the others, this one does not really have any supernatural elements to it and works more along the lines of a psychological thriller.
-That itself makes it far more believable compared to a movie that portrays possessed figurines with sadistic desires.
+‘The Boy’ is not based on a true story; however, compared to most similar doll horror films, it still seems to have some realism.
+Unlike the others, this one does not really have any supernatural elements and works more along the lines of a psychological thriller.
+That makes it far more believable than a movie portraying possessed figurines with sadistic desires.

-Moreover, as they say, almost every work of fiction draws its inspiration from real life in one way or the other.
+Moreover, as they say, almost every work of fiction draws its inspiration from real life in one way or another.
 Similarly, ‘The Boy,’ like all the other doll horror films, is inspired by real-life haunted dolls.
-To begin with, the fear of dolls is known as pediophobia, which technically, falls under the broader fear of humanoid figures known asautomatonophobia.
+To begin with, the fear of dolls is known as pediophobia, which technically falls under the broader fear of humanoid figures known as automatonophobia.

-Deep inside, probably most of us have this fear ingrained in us as we’re all easily creeped out by old dolls depicted in movies.
-And when something inanimate like a doll begins to talk, it further increases all the ambiguity around it, making it even scarier.
-So although it isn’t based on a true story, it draws a clear picture of what we fear.
+Deep inside, most of us probably have this fear ingrained in us, as we’re all easily creeped out by old dolls depicted in movies.
+And when something inanimate like a doll begins to talk, it further increases the ambiguity around it, making it even scarier.
+So, although it isn’t based on a true story, it draws a clear picture of what we fear.

 Most would know that Annabelle is a real-life doll and currently, it resides in a glass box at The Warren’s Occult Museum in Monroe, Connecticut.
 However, you’ll be surprised to know that there are many such dolls out there that have been associated with some sort of paranormal activities or even deaths in the past.